 Creating and posting content is an important part of any social media strategy.
 When it comes to Facebook, you aren't very limited by the types of content you can share.
 From posting Facebook Stories to hosting live videos, sharing user-generated content to running polls on your Facebook page, the platform supports several content types.
 Just make sure that you regularly schedule and post content to the Facebook platform.
 Maintaining a consistent posting schedule is a great way of increasing your online visibility.

-Facebook Marketing Tip: Create a social media content calendar to make it easier for you to figure out what you are posting and when you are posting content.
+Tip: Use a social media content calendar to make it easier for you to figure out what you are posting and when you are posting content.
 Having a plan will help you save time—and so will a social media management platform that allows you to pre-schedule your content in advance.
-(Alternatively, you can use Facebook’s page controls to schedule your posts right from your Business page, but you won't be able to schedule and post to other social media networks).

 Now that you have a rough estimate on how much Facebook ads can cost (70 cents to $10 per click), the question is: do you really need them?